 Evidence-based psychology interferes with the profit margin.

-So, with 3 meetings a day, donating his spare cash to the institution, Uncle Charlie had enough left over to live on my grandmother's couch, all his life after his last jail term, soiling himself in his relapses, addicted to sugar like nearly all AA members.
+So, with 3 meetings a day, donating his spare cash from his trade as a house painter to the A.A. institution, Uncle Charlie had enough left over to live on my grandmother’s couch, all his life after his last jail term, soiling himself in his relapses, addicted to sugar like nearly all AA members.